-The end of this portion of scripture references the "First and Last" and His relationship and significant role in the creation of the heavens and the earth.
+The end of this portion of Scripture references the "First and Last" and His role in creating heaven and earth.

 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like me,